 - customisation of the map through the Map Content panel

-It’s worth mentioning that maps saved in Global Roam are not compatible with other Roam clients and vice versa as they use a different projection system.
-We will of course be looking to resolve this very soon.
+It’s worth mentioning that maps saved in Global Roam are not compatible with other Roam clients and vice versa as they use a different projection system. [update: this was resolved 30/08/2018]

 Access to Global Digimap